menu

 Overview

 Granville - Mark is a very small town located in the state of Illinois.
 With a population of 2,780 people and just one neighborhood, Granville - Mark is the 497th largest community in Illinois.
-Granville - Mark has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Granville - Mark has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-When you are in Granville - Mark, you'll notice that it is more blue-collar than most other communities in America.
-36.10% of Granville - Mark’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Granville - Mark is generally considered to be a blue-collar town.
+36.10% of the Granville - Mark workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Granville - Mark is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Granville - Mark who work in office and administrative support (14.16%), management occupations (8.09%), and healthcare (7.12%).

 Setting & Lifestyle